 The Facts newspaper, as it is now known, began on Feb.
 28, 1913, as the Freeport Facts.
 Serving a community that was largely employed by the Freeport Sulfur Company, life was quiet on the Texas coast where the Brazos River meets the Gulf of Mexico.

-Southern Newspaper, Inc., purchased the newspaper in the early 1950’s.
-In 1976 the paper re-located to its current facility in Clute, Texas.
+Southern Newspapers, Inc., purchased the newspaper in the early 1950s.
+In 1976 the paper relocated to its current facility in Clute, Texas.

 The Facts is currently a seven-day morning newspaper serving the cities and townships of Southern Brazoria County along the Texas Gulf Coast.